Teradata/presto/presto-docs/src/main/sphinx/optimizer/cost-in-explain.rst

  * the second will correspond to ``Filter`` part of opertor
  * the third will corresponde to ``Project`` part of operator

-Estimated cost is also printed in ``EXPLAIN ANALYZE`` output as an addition to actual runtime statistics.
+Estimated cost is also printed in ``EXPLAIN ANALYZE`` in addition to actual runtime statistics.